Swastik2442/Swastik2442/README.md

 ### <i> About Me</i>

 Hi there 👋🏻 Myself Swastik.
-I'm a high school student and I have a bit of experience in coding stuff.
-Aside of Coding, I also like doing stuff like listening to songs, playing games and chat with my friends on Discord.
+I'm an undergraduate student and I have a bit of experience in programming.
+Aside of Programming & all that computer stuff, I also like doing stuff like listening to songs, playing games and chat with my friends.
 </div>
 <div align = "center">
 <hr>